infracost/infracost-azure-devops/examples/multi-project-config-file/README.md

-# Private Terraform module
+# Multi-project using config file

-This example shows how to run Infracost in Azure Pipelines with a Terraform project that uses a private Terraform module.
-This requires a secret to be added to your GitHub repository called `GIT_SSH_KEY` containing a private key so that Infracost can access the private repository.
+This example shows how to run Infracost in Azure Pipelines with multiple Terraform projects using a config file.
+The [config file]((https://www.infracost.io/docs/config_file/)) can be used to specify variable files or the Terraform workspaces for different projects.

 [//]: <> (BEGIN EXAMPLE)
 ```yml